 CHAPTER 7 – Conclusions

-Despite decades of research on the dynamics, predictability, and evolution of ENSO, predicting El Niño and La Niña events at longer lead-times remains a challenge.
-For this reason, ENSO precursors are intriguing, particularly those that are composed of an ocean component (e.g., the PMM, subsurface heat content).
+Despite decades of research on the dynamics, predictability, and evolution of ENSO, predicting El Niño and La Niña events at longer lead-times than 3-month remains a challenge.
+For this reason, ENSO precursors are intriguing, particularly those that are composed of an ocean variable (e.g., the PMM, subsurface heat content).
 These types of precursors have an ocean temperature component either at the surface or subsurface, tapping into the high heat capacity and slow ocean thermal inertia that aids in predictability.
 Such traceable signatures are suspected to be an integral part of our ability to predict ENSO events and may also provide a means to “break through” the spring predictability barrier.

-Numerous of such precursors have been proposed in the literature, yet just how skillful they are at enhancing predictability is often left unanswered.
-This comes at little surprise, however, because free access to dynamical forecasts of seasonal climate has only recently become available (e.g., the NMME) and one may anticipate a flurry of activity on the predictability side of ENSO research.
+Numerous such precursors have been proposed in the literature, yet just how skillful they are at enhancing predictability is often left unanswered.
+This comes at little surprise, however, because free access to dynamical forecasts of seasonal climate has only recently become available (e.g., the NMME).
+A flurry of activity is anticipated on the predictability side of ENSO research.
 Chapters 2 and 3 provide a first account of how such types of precursor assessments can be conducted using actual dynamical climate predictions from a large ensemble of models.

-In chapter 2, the low-frequency coupled variability associated with the Pacific Meridional Mode (PMM) is found to be the dominant wind stress precursor to ENSO in a coupled model.
-We argue that the PMM appears to be most efficient at triggering El Niño when the subsurface is preconditioned with the buildup of heat content and speculate that the PMM may be a useful predictor for ENSO events.
+In chapter 2, the low-frequency coupled variability associated with the PMM is found to be the dominant wind stress precursor to ENSO in a coupled model.
+It is argued that the PMM appears to be most efficient at triggering El Niño when the subsurface is preconditioned with the buildup of heat content, and speculated that the PMM may be a useful predictor for ENSO events.
 In chapter 3, we test this distinction.
 If a certain precursor is important during the onset phase of ENSO, we should be examining how well forecast systems capture these precursors.
 If the precursor is captured well by the dynamical forecasts, the precursor and predictor relationships must also be confronted with observations.
 Furthermore, testing these relationships in the context of forecast mode is distinctly different than studying them in free-running climate model simulations.

 The precursor and predictor relationships between the PMM and ENSO are tested in chapter 3.
 We utilize the NMME dynamical forecast models and specifically the hindcasts from 1982-2010.
-The first conclusion is that the NMME multi-model mean 1- and 3-month lead-time forecasts of March PMM are sufficiently skilled, whereas 6-month lead-time forecasts are unreliable.
+The first conclusion is that the NMME multi-model averaged 1- and 3-month lead-time forecasts of March PMM are sufficiently skilled, whereas 6-month lead-time forecasts are unreliable.
 The dynamical forecasts also well represent the observed regime-specific relationship signifying the PMM/ENSO precursor relationship.
 In other words, positive PMM often precedes El Niño and negative PMM often precedes La Niña.

-On the other hand, when PMM is treated as an independent predictor of ENSO, the reliability comes into question.
+On the other hand, when PMM is treated as an independent predictor of ENSO, its reliability comes into question.
 Observed positive PMM events show promise as a predictor of observed eastern Pacific El Niño events but less skill as a predictor of central Pacific El Niño events, whereas observed negative PMM events show no skill at predicting La Niña events.
-The observed relationships are not necessary reproduced well by the NMME forecast models and steps should be made to improve the model representation of the PMM/ENSO relationships.
+These observed relationships are not necessary reproduced well by the NMME forecast models and steps should be made to improve the model representation of the PMM and ENSO relationships.